OVERVIEW – LANGUAGES

 YEAR 7 Introduction to Languages & Literacy

 This Year 7 rotational unit will briefly explore the history of the English language and look into how English has been influenced by other languages, before moving into an introduction to Japanese.
+Students who have studied Japanese in primary school, will be given extended language opportunities.
 This unit is a precursor to Year 8 Japanese where students have the opportunity to investigate the language further.

 YEAR 8 Japanese